ChidiNdego/nd00333_AZMLND_C2/starter_files/README.md

 ![Project Architecture](Images/architecture.png)

 The project architecture as shown above consist of six major steps.

 #### Authentication
 This involves creating a ``service principal`` user role account with controlled permissions to access specific resorces; hence, providing security.
 The Azure ML Extension would have to be installed for this to be possible.
-In this project, this was skipped because the Udacity workspace was used; however, if i were to use a private Azure account, it would be necessary.
+In this project, this step was skipped because the Udacity workspace was used; however, if i were to use a private Azure account, it would be necessary.

 #### AutoML model
 After enabling security and completing authentication, an AutoML model was trained.
 Register the dataset, create an experiment, and configure a compute cluster to run the experiment.